 - 1 research zone agricultural culture

+In addition, the specific additional yields when using bifacial modules (as opposed to monofacial modules) and power optimizers are investigated.
 In times of increasing land scarcity, the Sonnenfeld offers an attractive solution thanks to its dual use and the resulting increase in land efficiency.
-The increasing droughts due to the climate crisis are counteracted by shading, reduced evaporation and improvement of the microclimate.
+The increasing droughts caused by the climate crisis are counteracted by shading, reduced evaporation and improvement of the microclimate.

 Project partner